 - Tags

-**Please Note: Monarch uses positive numbers for income and negative numbers for expenses.
-So, +$100.00 would be seen as income and -$100.00 would be seen as an expense.
-Some apps and banks export expenses as positive numbers which means they will show up incorrectly if imported directly into Monarch.
-You may need to adjust your .CSV file to convert positive to negative numbers in this case.
+Note: Monarch uses positive numbers for income and negative numbers for expenses.
+So an amount listed as +$100.00 would be seen as income, and -$100.00 would be seen as an expense.
+Some apps and banks export expenses as positive numbers, or with parenthesis around them [i.e. ($100)], which means they will show up incorrectly if imported directly into Monarch.
+You may need to adjust your .CSV file to match the Monarch formatting.

 Single Account Example Spreadsheet (.CSV)